awhdesmond/revolut-cloud-ops/docs/architecture.md

 2. Secure User Service API endpoint using authentication mechanism such as JWT and service accounts.
 3. Deploy metrics-server and use HPA/KEDA to dynamically autoscale user service deployment based on CPU usage.
 4. Create IPv6 EKS clusters to increase pod density per cluster.
+5. Restrict EKS API Endpoint to only private endpoint.